ignaciomarquezalbes/ode-numerical-methods/euler-implicit/README.md

 ## Folder Structure

 - `main.m` — Entry point.
-Sets up the initial values and calls the solver.
+Calls the data for the problem and the solver.
 - `euler_explicit.m` — Implements the Implicit Euler algorithm.
 - `function.m` — Defines the function *f(x, y)* for the ODE.
 - `solution.m` — Defines the exact solution *y(x)* for optional error estimation (it must agree with the function in `function.m`).